 Email: administration[at]ndinawe.ca Social Media: Twitter

 Second Stage Home: (204) 582-7783

-Provides programs of shelter, culture, recreation, education and support.
-The safe home provides 24-hour shelter and basic necessities for Winnipeg children/youth that are living on the streets and are at risk for abuse and exploitation.
-The Youth Resource Centre programs encourages youth positively in areas of education, personal relationships, life skills, parenting and culture.
-The drop in is a place where city youth are welcome in the evening.
-Services provided are; tutoring, parenting, a cooking club, computer lab, sports and art programs United Way supports a volunteer program in the Youth Resource Centre, which seeks to give both adults and local youth employment-related experience and a way of giving to the community.
+Provides cultural, recreational, educational and support programs.
+The safe house provides 24-hour shelter and basic necessities for Winnipeg children/youth living on the streets and at risk of abuse and exploitation.
+The Youth Resource Centre encourages youth positively in areas of education, personal relationships, life skills, parenting and culture.
+Services provided include drop-in, tutoring, parenting, a cooking club, computer lab, sports and art programs United Way supports a volunteer program in the Youth Resource Centre, which seeks to give both adults and local youth employment-related experience and a way of giving to the community.